Setting up the Snowflake Connector for PostgreSQL Agent container

 SNOWFLAKE_ENFORCEDURL

-Specifies the URL to connect to Snowflake, which overrides the automatically specified URL. which can be used to connect the agent to Snowflake via privatelink.
+Specifies the URL to connect to Snowflake, overriding the agent’s own discovery mechanism.
+This is primarily used to connect to PrivateLink deployments.

 JAVA_OPTS

-• Use the -Xmx option to set the maximum Java heap size.
-Snowflake recommends setting this value to the amount of memory available to the container minus 1GB.
+• The -Xmx option to set the maximum Java heap size.
+Snowflake recommends setting this value to the amount of memory available to the container, minus 1GB.

-For example, if the container has 6GB available, set the following:
+For example, if the container has 6GB of RAM available, set the following:

 JAVA_OPTS=-Xmx5g